-With plans to install similar systems in 2016 and beyond, the independent study has evolved into an ongoing class in the Department of Physics.
+With plans to install another array on the new Village Market in 2017, the Solar Power Systems course in the Department of Physics is hard at work.
 In addition to solar power, Kenyon's commitment to renewable energy includes the following projects and initiatives:

 Kenyon has joined many other businesses and institutions in the DemandSMART energy reduction program, which provides incentives for the institution to reduce its energy usage during peak times so as not to strain the energy grid.

 Electric Vehicle charging stations are currently being installed at the Kenyon Inn with more to follow under the remodeled bookstore.
 The College has a single Global Electric Motorcar (GEM) for use by maintenance staff, with plans to expand the electric fleet by two vehicles per year.
 Operation costs for the small truck average a mere $0.10 per day, a significant reduction from the $10 per day required for more traditional vehicles.